pattycoder01/quest-link-fixer/README.md

 # Quest Link Fixer

-A lightweight Windows utility to resolve Meta Quest Link connection issues by terminating problematic Oculus processes.
+A lightweight Windows utility that aims to resolve Meta Quest Link connection issues by terminating problematic Oculus processes.

 ## Overview

 Quest Link Fixer is a simple batch script that addresses common connectivity problems between Meta Quest headsets and PC by cleanly terminating Oculus runtime processes.
-This allows the Oculus software to restart fresh, often resolving connection instability and performance issues.
+This allows the Oculus software to restart fresh, which may resolve connection instability and performance issues.

+**Disclaimer:** This tool may help with Quest Link issues, but results are not guaranteed.
+The effectiveness depends on the specific cause of your connection problems.
+I've observed this approach working in some cases, but I cannot explain exactly why or guarantee it will work for everyone.

 ## Features